LoveweddingsNG Vendor Tips: Lets Talk ‘Exhibitions’

 - What press opportunities have you secured?
 Are exhibitors going to be listed in press releases, would there be social media campaigns for exhibitors, etc.

-- What am I getting as an Exhibitor – Some shows will offer free advert placements in the brochure, others will offer free insertions in goody bags, etc. Whatever it is, find out ahead of time before you book a stand.
+- What am I getting as an Exhibitor – Some shows will offer free advert placements in the brochure, others will offer free insertion opportunities in goody bags, etc. Whatever it is, find out ahead of time before you book a stand.

 2. Set Objectives Specifically For The Event